indepth-dev/community/files/en-us/tutorials/angular/inject-environment-variables.md

 - Get all the environment variables through `process.env`.
 - Retrieve the desired environment keys in a secure way using our own secureEnvBeforePassingToAngular function.
-- Add DefinePlugin to Angular CLI’s webpack configuration and map every key of `process.env.X` with the key stored in our secure environment object.
+- Add DefinePlugin to Angular CLI’s webpack configuration which maps every key of `process.env.X` with the key stored in our secure environment object.

 And that's it!